Nabir14/ArcGE/README.md

 }
 ```

-**Note: If you have encountered any bugs or want to contribute to the project please do a pull request.**
+**Note: If you have encountered any bugs Open An Issue.
+If you want to contribute to the project please do a pull request.**